 - If older kids are trick-or-treating without adult supervision, parents should make sure they go in a group and stick to a predetermined route with good lighting.

-You can also keep kids safe by slipping a piece of paper in their treat bag that has their name and address, in case the child is separated from the group.
+You can also keep kids safe by slipping a piece of paper in their treat bag that has their name and address, in case they are separated from the group.

 Have a safe and fun Halloween!